 by Kyle Operations Manager, Suffolk Distribution Center | Mar 30, 2016

-From our Minneapolis-based headquarters with around 1,800 stores and more than 35 distribution centers across the U.S., Target offers a world of possibilities in an environment that empowers its team members to innovate and contribute ideas.
+From our Minneapolis-based headquarters with over 1,800 stores and 39 distribution centers across the U.S., Target offers a world of possibilities in an environment that empowers its team members to innovate and contribute ideas.
 Join a company that’s focused on moving forward to what’s next while giving back to the communities they serve.
-Since 1946, Target has given 5 percent of its profit through community grants and programs; today, that giving equals more than $4 million a week. – kevesebb
+Since 1946, Target has given 5 percent of its profit to communities, which today equals millions of dollars a week. – kevesebb